ovesnel/HOLPRG-2002/docs/tasks/task1/step5.rst

 ###############################################

-Now that our Dockerfile is ready, we will need to build and image using the Dockerfile, in order to do so execute the following command:
+Now that our Dockerfile is ready, we will need to build a Docker image using the Dockerfile, in order to do so execute the following command:

 .. code-block:: bash